raspberrypilearning/cd-intermediate-html-css-sushi/en/step_6.md

 ## Design some themes

-Let's design a theme for the Attractions page that's different from the other pages.
+Let's design a different theme for each page that's different from the other pages.

 + Go to your stylesheet file and add the following.
 Be sure to include the dot in front!